yblis/netbird-traefik/readme.md

-# 🚀 Deploy Netbird with Traefik
+# 🚀 Deploy Netbird & Zitadel with Traefik

 This script helps you deploy **Netbird** behind a **Traefik** reverse proxy.
 It's designed for users who already have a working Traefik stack.
 The integration relies solely on Traefik labels—no need to modify your existing setup.